 The gravity sewer and lift station were constructed to remove a leaking inverted siphon that crossed Vince Bayou.
 TCEQ required this siphon to be removed with a deadline for completion.
 The City provided the site for the new lift station to be in an adjacent park.
 Proximity to the park caused delays in the acquisition of the new site, complete survey and geotechnical studies, and coordinate with other adjacent projects.
 HR Green kept sight of the looming deadline and fast-tracked the lift station project design to meet the resulting construction duration and project deadlines.

 HR Green provided sanitary and storm sewer design plan and profile sheets; roadway, sidewalks, and retaining walls; pump hydraulics; and project management for this project.
 Survey and geotechnical service sub-consultants were used to support design.

-HR Green provided construction administration on this project, which included reviewing shop drawings, addressing Contractor questions and clarifications, reviewing pay applications and schedule, attending monthly progress meetings and site visits, and reviewing substantial and final completion with a punch list.
+HR Green provided construction administration on the Winona Drive lift station, which included reviewing shop drawings, addressing Contractor questions and clarifications, reviewing pay applications and schedule, attending monthly progress meetings and site visits, and reviewing substantial and final completion with a punch list.
 HR Green also provided record drawings, closeout paperwork, and startup services.